obfuscar/docs/support/faq.rst

    * Names used in ``DebuggerDisplayAttribute`` or similar attributes
    * Things used in ``dynamic`` context
    * Setting names used in .NET configuration system
+   * Names used in plug-in framework like Microsoft Extension Framework or Mono.Addins
    * and many more.

    Thus, if the obfuscated program does not work for you, try to add items to